Graph-to-Vision: Multi-graph Understanding and Reasoning using Vision-Language Models: Additional Benchmark Construction Details

 For each keyword, GPT-4o was guided to produce a detailed graph description, including node names, edge labels, and connectivity information.
 The prompt used to guide this process is shown in Figure \ref{keywords_prompt}.

 These descriptions were input into the yEd Live drawing tool,\footnote{yEd Live is an online graph editor supporting automatic layout for structured graphs. (\url{https://www.yworks.com/yed-live/})} which then generated the corresponding graph images automatically.
-For example, to generate a mind map on “Machine Learning”, we prompted GPT-4o to describe the graph, and used yEd Live’s “Create a diagram from text with ChatGPT” to produce the final diagram (see Figure \ref{figure4}).

-Compared to directly selecting graphs from publicly available datasets, this method offers significant advantages: Public datasets are often limited in scale, domain diversity, or relationship complexity.
-In contrast, AI-generated graphs can flexibly cover a wider range of topics and structures.
-By leveraging carefully designed generation strategies, we achieved greater domain coverage, structural diversity, and complexity—enhancing the benchmark’s generality and its effectiveness in evaluating models’ cross-domain reasoning capabilities.